-G4.
+G5.
 Veteran's Services

-The Sonoma County Veteran's Service Office provides direct advocacy, claims assistance and information and referral assistance to Sonoma County Veteran's and their families.
-Sonoma County's veteran population is approximately 23,372.
-In FY 17-18, the Sonoma County VSO generated \$10,545,756 in compensation and pension for local Veterans and \$4,900 to their beneficiaries.
-The County receives approximately \$100,000 in State fiscal support for the CVSO from subvention funding, Medi-Cal cost avoidance and license plate fees.
+The Sonoma County Veteran's Service Office (VSO) provides direct advocacy, claims assistance and information and referral assistance to Sonoma County veterans and their families.
+Sonoma County's veteran population is approximately 25,308.
+In FY 19-20, the Sonoma County VSO generated \$14,270,121 in new compensation and pensions for local veterans and eligible veteran dependents.
+The County receives approximately \$121,000 in state fiscal support for the VSO from subvention funding, Medi-Cal cost avoidance and vehicle license plate fees.
 Subvention funds are distributed to each county on a workload basis.

-Access to additional funding sources would augment VSO services and mitigate impact on County General Fund while increasing the utilization rate, approximately 22% for Sonoma County.
-For every dollar of state general fund support provide in fiscal year 2017-18, the CVSO community brought in \$78 in new Federal Benefits.
+Access to additional funding sources would augment VSO services and mitigate the impact on the County General Fund while increasing the utilization rate, which is approximately 24% for Sonoma County.
+For every dollar of state general fund support provided in fiscal year 2018-19, the VSO community brought in \$81.75 in new federal benefits.